liquibase/custom_policychecks/Regex/Teradata/SqlMustContainCreateView.md

 # SqlMustContainCreateView

-All changesets in the "2_view" folder must have CREATE (OR REPLACE) VIEW statement only.
+All changesets in the named folder must have CREATE (OR REPLACE) VIEW statement only.
+For the example, the named folder is "2_view".

 regex: `(?is)^((?!(create\s*view|cv|replace\s*view)).)*$`